 Who is a cancer survivor?
 Health care language should do no harm

 The label “cancer survivor” is not based on any specific fact related to a person’s particular treatment or diagnosis; it is plainly subjective.
 The language used with and about patients is important.
 The term cancer survivor can cause needless distress when used without care.

-The Conversation is a network of not-for-profit media outlets that publish news stories written by academics and researchers.
+"Who qualifies as a cancer survivor?" was first published in The Conversation, a network of not-for-profit media outlets that publish news stories written by academics and researchers.